AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/modeling_concepts/multi_class_equilibrium.rst

 its derivatives (required during the line-search optimization step), as well as all linear combination operations for vectors and matrices have been achieved through the use of OpenMP in pure Cython code.
-These implementations can be cound on a file called *parallel_numpy.pyx* if you are curious to look at.
+These implementations can be found on a file called *parallel_numpy.pyx* if you are curious to look at.

 Much of the gains of going back to Cython to parallelize these functions came from making in-place computation using previously existing arrays, as the